patrick-blom/firefly_luciferin_wiki/Linux-support.md

 **Firefly Luciferin** has a complete Linux support.
-Install packages come in two flavours, RPM and DEB.
+Install packages come in two flavours, **RPM** and **DEB**.
+`Firefly Luciferin` controls are accessed via tray icon, in recent releases GNOME removed this support, for this reason Linux version have an additional tab for controls.

 **Install via RPM:**
 ```